1ucycrabtree/paper-summariser-tool/README.md

 3. Run `npm run build` to build the extension files into the `dist` directory.
 4. Open Chrome, go to `chrome://extensions/`.
 5. Enable "Developer mode".
-6. Click "Load unpacked" and select the `dist` directory.
+6. Click "Load unpacked" and select the `paper-summariser-tool` repo directory.
 7.  *(Optional)* For Gemini API fallback, open the extension side panel and configure your API key.

 ## Demo Video